Pulkit-Khandelwal/pulkit-khandelwal.github.io/_pages/about.md

   - /about.html
 ---

-Let's start with my favourite quote by Randy Pausch
-> Experience is what you get when you didn't get what you wanted.
-> And experience is often the most valuable thing you have to offer.

 **NEW** Invited as a guest on the podcast, "Abstract: The Future of Science".
 Listen [here](https://anchor.fm/abstractcast).

 **NEW** *Updated CV January 2022 available [**here**](https://github.com/Pulkit-Khandelwal/pulkit-khandelwal.github.io/blob/master/Pulkit_Khandelwal_CV.pdf)*